-Sometimes you and your counterpart can draft the negotiated agreement on your own.
-In larger deals and dispute settlement, however, lawyers or other third-party professionals draft the terms for you.
-Unfortunately, the handoff from deal makers to deal drafters is error prone – and these errors can have real business consequences.
+Sometimes, negotiators draft agreements themselves.
+In larger deals and complex dispute resolution, however, lawyers or other third-party professionals typically step in to memorialize the terms.
+Unfortunately, the handoff from deal makers to deal drafters is notoriously error-prone—and those errors can carry real business, legal, and reputational consequences.

 Three Examples of Writing Negotiated Agreements